In this article, we will explore BasicTextField in Jetpack Compose with examples.

 It is just a plain text field without any customization.
 Let’s add colors to it.

-BasicTextField Colors and Decoration Box:
+BasicTextField Decoration Box:

 @Composable